Chapter 8 - Notetaking Services and Options

 • DAS will email the need for a P2P notetaker to your instructor, asking them to read the announcement in class or post an announcement on the course website (not mentioning the name of the student).
 If you do not hear this announcement in class or see this announcement in Canvas by the first week of the term or within three days of requesting accommodations, please notify DAS Notetaking Services immediately.

-• Consider recruiting classmates to become a P2P notetaker.
-Please note: Students who self-recruit tend to be the most satisfied with the quality of the notes.
+• In the meantime, consider recruiting classmates to become a P2P notetaker.
+Please note: Students who self-recruit are the most satisfied with the quality of the notes.
 If you find a classmate to take notes, please direct them to the Employment at DAS section of the DAS website.

 • Contact DAS Notetaking Services with any questions or concerns about recruiting a P2P notetaker.